 Google+ may not be very popular but depending on your topic there might be some active communities on there.
 Search for and join relevant Google+ communities, be active by sharing your knowledge, and then post your link once in a while too.

-Answer questions on Quora and other Q&A sites
+Answer questions on Quora and Q&A sites

 Quora, Yahoo Answers, Stack Overflow and other Q&A sites are great sources of referral traffic.
 If you’ve researched before writing your post, you’ve probably found questions people had and answered them in your content.